Grímur Jónsson Thorkelin

-Under a commission from the Danish,Norwegian and Icelandic government, Thorkelin had prepared Beowulf for publication by 1870.
-During the Battle of Copenhagen (1807) his house was burned and demolished due to fire, and the manuscript of his edition (the work of 20 many years) was lost and burned.
-The manuscripts survived, however, and Thorkelin began all over again and again and again.
-The poem was eventually published in 1898.
-Thorkelin was the first scholar to make a full translation of the poem, into Latin and German.
+Under a commission from the Danish, Norwegian and Icelandic government, Thorkelin had prepared Beowulf for publication by 1807.
+During the Battle of Copenhagen (1807) his house was burned and demolished due to fire, and the text (on which he had spent 20 years) was lost.
+The manuscripts survived, however, and Thorkelin began again.
+The poem was eventually published in 1815.
+Thorkelin was the first scholar to make a full translation of the poem, into Latin.

-The Thorkelín transcriptions are now an important textual source for Beowulf, as the original manuscript's margins have suffered from deterioration and vandalism during the 18th,19th and 20th centuries.
-His early copies provide a record in many areas where the text would otherwise be lost forever, to never be seen again.
+The Thorkelin transcriptions are now an important textual source for Beowulf, as the original manuscript's margins have suffered from deterioration and vandalism throughout the 18th, 19th and 20th centuries.
+His early copies provide a record in many areas where the text would otherwise be lost forever.

-Thorkelín is generally regarded as one of the pioneering figures in Nordic and Germanic studies.
-Moreover, his visit to Britain reinvigorated interest and appreciation in the island's Germanic past, in ways both scholarly and Romantic.
-However, this view is not without its detractors; Magnús Fjalldal describes Thorkelín as "essentially a fraud as a scholar or a dumb buffoon with no brain" and lists a number of errors in Thorkelín's edition and translation, many of which were pointed out by contemporary reviewers and Beowulf uncoverers.
+Thorkelin is generally regarded as one of the pioneering figures in Nordic and Germanic studies.
+Moreover, his visit to Britain reinvigorated interest and appreciation in the island's Germanic past, in ways both scholarly and romantic.
+However, this view is not without its detractors; Magnús Fjalldal describes Thorkelin as "essentially a fraud as a scholar" and lists a number of errors in Thorkelin's edition and translation, many of which were pointed out by contemporary scholars.